ThreadR-r/sui/README.md

  - `git clone` this repository
  - set a cron job with `*/2 * * * * cd /usr/share/nginx/html/ && /usr/bin/python report.py &> /dev/null`
- - The page should be available at  `http://localhost:4000`
+ - The page should be available at  `http://localhost`
+ - consider prohibiting access to apps.json in web server's config

 ### Customization